 Seems like a lot of steps right?
 It is, I won’t lie.
-This is a huge project but none of the steps really require any special expertise.
-As long as you have the right tools this project isn’t all that hard, just a little time consuming.
+This is a huge project but none of the steps are all that hard.
+As long as you have the right tools this project isn’t all that hard, just a little time-consuming.

 Tools and Materials You Need to DIY Built-Ins

-My built-ins are 10 feet wide and the base cabinets are 36 inches tall with the shelves being 4 feet tall on top of the cabinets.
+My built-ins are 10 feet wide and the base cabinets are 30 inches wide and 36 inches tall.
+The shelves are 4 feet tall on top of the cabinets.
 I left a large opening in the center for a tv with one shelf above and sets of shelves on either side.